PapaCyber/FilePermissions/README.md

 <img src="https://imgur.com/FEGsjbv.png" height="80%" width="80%"/>

 I typed” chmod g-x drafts” to remove access to drafts from the group “research_team”
+<br> "g" means group, "-" means to remove, "x" means execute permissions.
-</br>It now reads “drwx------” research_team has no permissions or access to the folder now.
+<br>It now reads “drwx------” research_team has no permissions or access to the folder now.
+Only the user has read, write, and execute permissions.
 <img src="https://imgur.com/7FE73do.png" height="80%" width="80%"/>